 I did eat raw Trader Joe’s coconut packets a few times to see what would happen.
 It wasn’t like slamming an espresso or anything but probably a more efficient way of getting bioavailable fuel into my body.
 My main test was to see if I shit myself or got sick from it … negative on both counts.
 Some don’t do well with coconut or mct oil even in small amounts like in bulletproof coffee.
 Fortunately, I’m good to go!

 One concern I have is hitting my protein macro every day, so I brought protein powder and it was unusually satisfying!
 I normally only go to it in real life if I need to hit my macro at the end of the day.
 It was very good.
-In the future I will be pairing it with heavy cream powder, coffee and coconut oil for a morning breakfast shake!
+In the future I will be pairing it with heavy cream powder, instant coffee and coconut oil powder for a morning breakfast shake!

 I left my potassium and sodium electrolyte powder on the counter, but still did ok.
 Supplementing these two in addition to magnesium is critical for keto athletes and one the main causes for lethargy and headaches on keto.
 Good to know it’s not the end of the world if I skip it for a day or two.